FashionMAC: Deformation-Free Fashion Image Generation with Fine-Grained Model Appearance Customization: Approach

 Furthermore, we investigate the injection locations within the network architecture and find that applying the region priors to both encoder and decoder blocks across all layers yields the best overall performance.
 However, this introduces a practical challenge: the encoder blocks, being relatively shallow, struggle to generate reliable region masks from highly noisy features in the early denoising steps.
 In contrast, decoder blocks benefit from deeper feature integration and are capable of producing reasonably accurate masks even under noise conditions.

-To fully leverage the potential of the region priors, we propose the chained mask injection (CMI) strategy.
-During inference, we utilize the predicted mask $M_t$ from the last decoder block at timestep $t$ to guide all the encoder blocks at timestep $t-1$ instead of predicting a noisy mask from scratch, as illustrated in~\figref{fig:cmi}.
+To fully leverage the potential of the region priors, we propose a chained mask injection (CMI) strategy.
+During inference, we utilize the predicted mask $M_t$ from the last decoder block at timestep $t$ to guide all encoder blocks at timestep $t-1$ instead of predicting masks from scratch, as illustrated in~\figref{fig:cmi}.
 In the meantime, for decoder blocks, the region-aware RADA module uses the mask predicted from its corresponding decoder block, since predicted masks from the decoder tend to be refined during the denoising.
 This chained temporal connection effectively bootstraps the encoder with decoder-refined structure priors, allowing both parts of the network to benefit from more accurate region guidance.